Louis1351/Drawing-UI-Texture-package/README.md

 ![Image of Tutorial git](https://github.com/Quokka-Indie-Studio/Drawing-UI-Texture-package/blob/main/Images/gitTuto6.PNG)

-the different types are pretty straight forward.
+the different types of brush are pretty straight forward.

 * **None** - To apply color
 * **Eraser** - To erase the drawing